 Our mission is to educate and inspire the next generation of religious leadership.
 As a historically Protestant and now multifaith seminary, our vision is to build the beloved community together.

-To this end, we have several theological commitments that guide us here at CTS.
-At the front of this list are our commitments to racial and social justice, to gender issues, to LGBTQ rights and to Interreligious Understanding.
+To work toward this reality, we are guided by a series of intersected ethical and spiritual commitments.
+At the front of this list are our commitments to racial and social justice, to gender equality and LGBTQ rights, and to deep interreligious engagement.